satansdeer/satansdeer.github.com/content/legacy-posts/use-subagents-to-keep-ai-context-clean/index.md

 Keep the main decision in the main thread.
 Delegate the side investigation.
 Run the verification after the edit.

 That structure keeps the main conversation cleaner and makes the work easier to review.

-## Summary

-Subagents help long AI coding sessions stay useful by keeping side work out of the main context.

-Use them for bounded exploration, isolated checks, and parallel tasks.
-Keep architectural judgment and immediate blockers in the main conversation.